hoangton/smartcash/wallets/nodeclient/advanced.rst

 Separate data directories
 -------------------------

-Start SmartCash Node Client and allow it to synchronize with the network, then close SmartCash Node Client again.
+Start SmartCash NodeClient and allow it to synchronize with the network, then close SmartCash NodeClient again.
 You can now create two directories at e.g. ``C:\smartcash1`` and ``C:\smartcash2`` and copy the ``blocks`` and ``chainstate`` directories from the synchronized data directory into the new directories.
-Each of these will serve as a separate data directory, allowing you to run two instances of SmartCash Node Client simultaneously.
+Each of these will serve as a separate data directory, allowing you to run two instances of SmartCash NodeClient simultaneously.
 Create two (or more) shortcuts on your desktop as described above, then specify arguments for ``datadir`` as shown below: